commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:update_taxes ID`

-Send this attribute if you want to force tax calculation for this order (a tax calculator must be associated to the order's market)..
+Send this attribute if you want to force tax calculation for this order (a tax calculator must be associated to the order's market).

 ```
 USAGE